metaborg/documentation/source/release/note/vnext.rst

 NaBL2
 ~~~~~

-NaBL2 supports a new resolution algorithm based on fexid-point environment computation instead of graph search, which can be enabled by adding ``strategy environments`` to the ``name-resolution`` signature section.
+* NaBL2 supports a new resolution algorithm based on fexid-point
+  environment computation instead of graph search, which can be
+  enabled by adding ``strategy environments`` to the
-It has much better performance characteristics, especially when dealing with mutually importing scopes and transitive imports.
+  ``name-resolution`` signature section.
+It has much better
+  performance characteristics, especially when dealing with mutually
-Compared the the search-based, the environment-based algorithm can get stuck on scope graphs with cycles involving scopes importing references that can be resolved via that same scope.
+  importing scopes and transitive imports.
+Compared the the
+  search-based, the environment-based algorithm can get stuck on scope
+  graphs with cycles involving scopes importing references that can be
-Note that the environment-based algorithm may increase memory usage.
+  resolved via that same scope.
+Note that the environment-based
-The default remains the search-based algorithm.
+  algorithm may increase memory usage.
+The default remains the
+  search-based algorithm.
+* If a file was already analyzed in the editor, it is not reanalyzed
+  on save anoymore.

 Statix
 ~~~~~~

-Analysis times of large, multi-file Statix specifications has improved significantly.
+* Analysis times of large, multi-file Statix specifications has improved significantly.
+* If a file was already analyzed in the editor, it is not reanalyzed on save anoymore.

 Eclipse
 ~~~~~~~